-Registration for a Spring 2022 Directed Study version of GEOS 657 Microwave Remote Sensing will open this fall!
-Once registration has opened, you can sign up by visiting https://ecampus.uaf.edu/registration-form/ or click the link above.
+Registration for the Spring 2023 run of GEOS 657 Microwave Remote Sensing will open this fall!
+Once registration has opened, you can sign up by visiting https://ecampus.uaf.edu/registration-form/ or click the link that will become available above.
 On the registration page, search for “GEOS” in the class list, choose GEOS F657 Microwave Remote Sensing and enter the requested student information.
 Please note that University of Alaska Fairbanks tuition applies for this course.

 Without a doubt, radar remote sensing has become a highly important data source in the Geosciences.
 This is mostly due to the ability of radar to penetrate clouds and operate independently of solar illumination.
 Beyond that, the appeal of radar sensors stems from their ability to easily identify changes, track surface deformation with cm-accuracy, and map large areas regularly and over long time scales.
 It is therefore not surprising that radar remote sensing is regularly used for the study of earthquakes, volcanoes, and glaciers, as well as for the monitoring of anthropogenic activities such as hydrocarbon extraction, and groundwater pumping.

 This class will introduce you to the theory and applications of microwave remote sensing and will empower you to integrate remote sensing into your own research work.
 You will learn the most popular processing techniques and will experiment with a broad range of applications of active and passive microwave remote sensing data.
 The laboratory part of the course will provide hands-on experience in radar data processing and include the possibility of using these techniques for a student-defined term project in areas of geology, seismology, volcanology, cryosphere, hydrology, environmental sciences, etc. Advanced processing techniques such as InSAR, differential InSAR or polarimetric SAR are also included.